SGDInstitute/apollo/content/collections/pages/mblgtacc/speakers.md

         content:
           -
             type: text
             text: 'Schuyler Bailar (he/him) is the first transgender athlete to compete in any sport on an NCAA Division 1 men’s team.
 By 15, he was one of the nation’s top-20 15-year-old breast-strokers.
 By 17, he set a national age-group record.
 In college, he swam for Harvard University, on Harvard’s winningest team in 50 years.
-Schuyler’s difficult choice – to transition while potentially giving up the prospect of being an NCAA Champion – was historic.
+Schuyler’s difficult choice—to transition while potentially giving up the prospect of being an NCAA Champion—was historic.
 His story has appeared everywhere from 60 Minutes to '
           -
             type: text
             marks: